 - Strengthening exercises to better support the sacroiliac joint and pelvis/lower back.
 Better support for the joint can come from strengthening the abdominal muscles, lateral trunk muscles, and low back muscles.

-- Aerobic exercise.
-Any well-rounded exercise program should include aerobic exercise to elevate blood flow and bring nutrients and oxygen to damaged tissues, which can facilitate the healing process.
+- Aerobic exercise to elevate blood flow and bring nutrients and oxygen to damaged tissues, which can facilitate the healing process.
 Low-impact aerobics may be needed for SI joint dysfunction to minimize pain from exercise, and can include stationary cycling, running on an elliptical, or water aerobics.

 Exercises for sacroiliac joint dysfunction are designed to gently return the joint to normal function and mobility, in turn reducing pain and other symptoms.
 Exercises may be individualized and vary from case to case.